What Is a Critical Analysis?

 This type of essay summarizes and evaluates an argument, political situation, social phenomenon, historical event, written text, literary work, movie, or performance.

-Your job writing a critical analysis paper is to:
+Your job in writing a critical analysis paper is to:

 - Summarize: You will use your own words to explain clearly what happened.
 If it is an event, you will describe the situation, people, and circumstances.
 If you are dealing with a text or a performance, you will explain the author's thesis, purpose, and audience.
 Your summary is intended to help your audience understand this subject clearly and thoroughly.

-- Analyze: Next, you will explain the meaning of this event, text or performance.
-You will evaluate what happened and discuss whether it is good, bad or both.
-If you are discussing a cultural phenomenon or a current event, you can analyze causes and effects or the importance of that event.
+- Analyze: Next, you will explain the meaning of this event, text, or performance.
+You will evaluate what happened and discuss whether it is good, bad, or both.
+If you are discussing a cultural phenomenon or a current event, you can analyze the causes and effects or the importance of that event.
 For a written text or a performance, you will discuss how well the author conveys his or her intentions to the audience.
 Is the author convincing?
 What are the weaknesses?